andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 situations where performance matters.
-We’ll see how to implement them using the universal native `KnownNat` mechanisms, and also how we can implement them using *[singletons](http://hackage.haskell.org/package/singletons)* to help us make things a bit smoother.
+We’ll see how to implement them using the universal native `KnownNat` mechanisms, and also how we can implement them using *[singletons](http://hackage.haskell.org/package/singletons)* to help us make things a bit smoother and more well-integrated.
+For most people, this is all they actually need.

-The second one we will be looking at is a *structural* fixed-length inductive vector.
-It’s…actually more like a fixed-length *list* (lazily linked list) than a vector, but it’s just called a vector because of tradition.
-The length of the list is enforced by the very structure of the data type (similar to how `Identity` is a container that is structurally enforced to have exactly one item).
+The second method is a *structural* fixed-length inductive vector.
+It’s…actually more like a fixed-length (lazily linked) *list* than a vector.
+The length of the list is enforced by the very structure of the data type.
 This type is more useful as a streaming data type, and also in situations where you want take advantage of the structural characteristics of lengths in the context of a dependently typed program.
-It’s also very useful as an “introduction” to dependently typed programming with inductive proofs.

 The Non-Structural Way
 ----------------------